mwpowellhtx/netdbmigrator/README.md

 * Migrations are versioned depending on the .NET [System.Version](https://msdn.microsoft.com/en-us/library/system.version.aspx) class, as exposed via [VersionMigrationAttribute](http://github.com/mwpowellhtx/netdbmigrator/blob/master/src/Kingdom.Data.Migrator.Core/Attributes/VersionMigrationAttribute.cs).

-* I've also included a [TimeStampMigrationAttribute](http://github.com/mwpowellhtx/netdbmigrator/blob/master/src/Kingdom.Data.Migrator.Core/Attributes/TimeStampMigrationAttribute.cs) with the thought that sometimes versioning is more difficult to keep track of then time stamps.
+* I've also included a [TimeStampMigrationAttribute](http://github.com/mwpowellhtx/netdbmigrator/blob/master/src/Kingdom.Data.Migrator.Core/Attributes/TimeStampMigrationAttribute.cs) which is based on [DateTime](http://msdn.microsoft.com/en-us/library/system.datetime.aspx), the though being that sometimes migration is easier by calendar schedules than actual version numbers.
 I have not tested this aspect yet as I tend to prefer versioning, but it's there if anyone would care to exercise it.

 * As mentioned there are two migration strategies: Version and DateTime.
 I did not spend a lot of time handling silly error conditions.
 Generally, you would never mix your versioning strategies.
 Either run with Version or DateTime, but never both.